Muirfield/pocketmine-plugins/GrabBag/README.md

 Also this plugin supports the following modules:

 * adminjoin : Broadcast a message when an op joins.
+* servermotd : Display the server's motd when connecting.
 * spawnitems : Initialize a player inventory when they spawn.
   It will place a configuratble list of inventory items.
 Note that it only does it for users who start without any inventory.
 As soon as